Why They Matter

 In the mid-1700s, rumors circulated of a large continent at the South Pole, but because explorers had not yet encountered it, Antarctica's existence was doubted by many.
 James Cook was an English explorer who led several early expeditions aimed at exploring the landmasses in the far South.
 In 1772, Cook led an expedition composed of two ships: Cook commanded the HMS Resolution and Tobias Furneaux commanded the HMS Adventure.
 This expedition was the first to circumnavigate Earth at such a high Southern latitude.
 They reached as far south as 71 degrees, 10 minutes latitude.
 However, because of extensive sea ice, the expedition was unable to reach Antarctica, despite several attempts.
 Upon returning home in 1775, Cook reported that the myth of a continent at the South Pole was nothing more than just that—a myth.

+Historians cannot say for sure who saw mainland Antarctica first.
 Inspired by Cook's southern expeditions, Russian explorer Fabian Gottlieb von Bellingshausen led voyages to further explore the southern oceans and land masses.
 In 1819, Bellingshausen led a two-ship expedition that was the first since Cook to pass into the Antarctic Circle.
 Because Bellingshausen's expedition made their southern attempts during the Antarctic summer (November to February), sea ice extent was reduced.
-On January 28, 1820, the expedition discovered the Antarctic mainland, and Bellingshausen became one of the first people to see the fabled continent.
+On January 28, 1820, the expedition encountered the Antarctic mainland, and Bellingshausen became one of the first people to see the fabled continent.
 Unfortunately, because of sea ice, the ships were only able to get within 20 miles of Antarctica, and so this expedition could not claim the first landing on Antarctica.
-Nonetheless, they had finally proven that a continent does, in fact, exist at the South Pole.
+But British Royal Navy officer Edward Bransfield and American explorer Nathaniel Palmer might also have sighted Antarctica in 1820.
+Whoever reached the continent first, early nineteenth-century explorers finally proved that a continent does, in fact, exist at the South Pole.

-Sea ice played a key role in the British expedition of 1914 to Antarctica, led by Ernest Shackleton.
+Sea ice, which complicated Bellingshausen's efforts nearly a century earlier, played a key role in the British expedition of 1914 to Antarctica, led by Ernest Shackleton.
 The goal of the Shackleton expedition was to cross the entire Antarctic continent from the Weddell Sea to the Ross Sea.

 Shackleton's ship, the Endurance, sailed into the Weddell Sea in 1914 with a crew of 28 men, several dogs, and one cat—Mrs. Chippy (who was actually a male).
 They encountered more sea ice than expected, and the Endurance became trapped in the ice on January 18, 1915.
 For several months, the ship drifted with the ice until it was finally crushed by the ice.
 The crew abandoned the ship on October 27, 1915, and began walking across the ice, pulling three lifeboats along.
 They kept the dogs to help pull the lifeboats, but Mrs. Chippy had to be killed after they abandoned the ship because the crew could take with them only what was absolutely necessary.